Vettabase/ansible-role-linux-for-postgresql/README.md

 - Services allowed `rsync`, `ssh`, `postgres`

 - Then saves current iptables rules to a text file named `iptablerules.txt`

+You can delete the file `iptablerules.txt` after you have backup the file to a remote server.

 ## How to Include the role in an ansible playbook